trstlabs/intento/README.md

 ![Welcome to Trustless Hub](docs/images/web.png)

-**Trustless Hub (TRST)**  is an automation-first smart contract hub built using the Cosmos SDK and Tendermint BFT consensus.
-The main token, TRST, is used to keep the Hub secure, pay for automatic execution, general transactions and can be used as collateral in voting for proposals.
+**Trustless Hub** contains custom Cosmos SDK modules for us to develop, test and launch an automation-first blockchain hub built using the Cosmos SDK and Tendermint BFT consensus.

+The main token, TRST, is used to keep the Hub secure, pay for automatic execution, general transactions, and can be used as collateral in voting for proposals.

 Trustless Hub is built on the Cosmos SDK with IBC for secure cross-chain communication.
-Trustless Hub enables new services using private inputs, time-based messages, 1-click recurring execution and verifiable outcomes.
+Trustless Hub enables new trustless services, empowering users by building non-custodial on-chain and permissionless solutions.
+It allows every individual, including minorities and people in oppressive regimes, to use blockchain services in a seamless manner.

-Use-cases include recurring swaps for DeFi, automatic reward claiming, instant settement of results, 1-click recurring transactions for payment and in-game battles for gaming.
+Use-cases of Trustless Hub include intent-centric triggers for blockchain calls, recurring swaps for DeFi, automatic reward claiming, instant settlement of results, and one-click recurring transactions for payments.
+It opens up possibilities for innovative and user-centric applications.

-Features include

- 1. Encrypted inputs
- 2. Private, encrypted state a public state
+Key Features:

+1. Intent-centric triggers for blockchain calls
+2. Non-custodial and permissionless solutions
- 3. Time-based messages
+3. Time-based blockchain calls and recurring execution
- 4. Encrypted or verifiable outputs
- 5. Front-running resistance
+4. Automation over IBC for trustless account automation on other blockchains
+5. Integration with AuthZ for secure and permissioned automation

+## Use Cases

+* Scheduling of Payment (This includes Streaming of transfers, Payroll, Subscriptions, Payment in Installments)
+* Auto Compounding of assets
+* Automating on other blockchains over Interchain Accounts and AuthZ
+  * CosmWasm smart contract calls on CosmWasm enabled blockchains
+  * EVM smart contract calls on IBC-connected EVM chains such as Evmos
+  * EVM smart contract calls over Axelar using a MsgTransfer with EVM parsed payload specified in the memo field
+  * DeFi swaps on e.g. Osmosis, in the intent, the swapped amount can be combined with a MsgSend to send the funds to a (new) recipient on any chain.
+  * ...
+* Scheduling of Governance Proposals

-Trustless Hub aims to be the most innovative smart contract platform across all blockchain ecosystems.
-Trustless Hub enables smart contracts 2.0, called Trustless Contracts.
-Developers will be able to use and integrate Trustless Contracts for new privacy-first services and use-cases that are currently not possible.
-Use-cases include NFTs, pricing and billing, yet this can be related to anything.
+Trustless Hub aims to be the most innovative blockchain platform across all ecosystems.
+By enabling intent-centric automation and building trustless solutions, Trustless Hub empowers users to create new decentralized applications and services that were previously not possible.
+It revolutionizes the way transactions are executed, bringing greater control and accessibility to users.

-There are 4 pillars to Trustless Contracts:
-Private inputs
-Secure execution (using Intel SGX Secure enclaves) Verifiable or encrypted outcomes
-Automatic contract results

-Any CosmWasm code, like smart contracts on Terra and Secret Contracts on the Secret Network can easily be upgraded to Trustless Contract code, with minor changes.

 ## What is TRST?